Stash Rating:

 Margin Trading

-Stash does not provide margin accounts.
-All trades are made with cash.
+Stash does not offer margin accounts.
+All trades are placed on a cash basis.

 Customer Support